Sublime-Instincts/CommandsBrowser/README.md

 ## Indepth documentation on commands.

-A few commands can be a bit complicated (either because they might have different ways of doing the same thing or may have different options that need explanations) and hence is skipped from the documentation panel.
+A few commands can be a bit complicated (either because they might have different ways of doing the same thing or may have different options that need explanations) and hence, such indepth documentation is skipped from the documentation panel.
 The [wiki](https://github.com/Sublime-Instincts/CommandsBrowser/wiki) documents such commands with examples.
 Note that it's still a work in progress.

 ## Issues & feature requests